cpollet/thorium/specs.md

 If two delegate implements the same method, an error occurs.

-    // delegates all Walker's public methods to walker Walker walker : delegate;
+    // delegates all Walker's public methods to walker Walker walker : delegate all;

-    // delegates all Walker's public methods but a to walker Walker walker : delegate but a;
+    // delegates all Walker's public methods but a to walker Walker walker : delegate all but a;

-    // delegates all Walker's public methods but a and b to walker Walker walker : delegate but a, b;
+    // delegates all Walker's public methods but a and b to walker Walker walker : delegate all but a, b;

     // delegates only Walker's public methods a to walker Walker walker : delegate a;